 Stagecoach Yorkshire has made a series of investments to help transform bus travel for customers, including the Stagecoach Bus app which offers journey planning, real-time bus tracking, next stop information and mobile ticketing.

-The company has also introduced contactless payments on all of its buses across South Yorkshire – enabling customers to pay for all tickets and passes with contactless credit or debit cards, as well as Apple Pay and Android Pay.
+The company has also introduced contactless payments on all of its buses across South Yorkshire – enabling customers to pay for all tickets and passes with contactless credit or debit cards, as well as Apple Pay and Google Pay.